QUICK HIT: An upgrade suggestion for the PRS SE standard focusing on Seymour Duncan pickups, Ernie Ball strings and John Mann NOS bridge swap.

 The PRS SE electric guitars are fantastic for modding.
 Even without any changes, they're some of the best economy guitars available.
 The Standard 24 comes with a Mahogany body and Maple neck that includes the vaunted "bird" fretboard inlays.
 While these aren't made in Maryland like their more expensive PRS counterparts, the design is solid and worth the extra investment.

-In this article we'll put together a build that will replace the bridge, the mounting rings, both pickups and the strings.
+In this article we'll put together a build that will replace the bridge, the mounting rings, both the guitar's pickups and the strings.

 Here's the PRS SE Standard 24 out of the box: